Declare a CAS Major

 Please read all of the following information carefully.

-Students are expected to graduate within the minimum number of semesters appropriate to their academic work completed at the time of admission in accordance with the USF Degree Progression and Completion Deadlines policy and Florida's Excess Hours Surcharge Policy.
+Students are expected to graduate within the minimum number of semesters appropriate to their academic work completed at the time of admission in accordance with the USF Degree Progression Policy and Florida's Excess Hours Surcharge Policy.

 After reviewing the list of major options, make a decision that aligns with the Degree Progression and Completion Deadlines and Excess Hours Surcharge Policy and submit a request to declare/change your CAS major.
 After your submission, an evaluation of your academic record will be reviewed and compared to guidelines.
 You may receive a referral to see an Academic Advisor to discuss your Declaration/Change of major request before it can be processed.